-Incomplete: a grade of 'Incomplete,' which is a temporary grade, may be given to a student who, due to extenuating circumstances, cannot complete a course in which he or she is enrolled.
-An incomplete form must be initiated prior to the end of the semester using the designated college form available online either by the faculty member or student.
-In either case, the student may need to document the particular circumstances to the instructor's satisfaction.
-The appropriate Division Dean or Department Director must approve the request before an Incomplete may be posted.
+Incomplete: A grade of Incomplete is a temporary grade that may be granted to a student who, due to extenuating circumstances, cannot complete a course in which he or she is enrolled.
+An incomplete form must be initiated by the instructor or the student prior to the end of the semester, before final grades are submitted by the faculty, typically no more than three weeks before the last day of the semester.
+The student may need to document the particular circumstances that lead to the request to the instructor's satisfaction.

+The faculty member and the appropriate Department head must approve the request.
 The student must complete all outstanding course requirements on a schedule and date set by the instructor, but no later than the end of week ten of the following semester.
-If the student does not complete the outstanding requirements by the deadline, and the instructor does not submit a change of grade, the grade of F will be assigned and registered on the student's transcript.
+If the student does not complete the outstanding requirements by the deadline, and the instructor does not submit a change of grade, a grade of F will be recorded for that course on the student's transcript.